Kens3i/Excel-Webscraping-Projects/README.md

 # Project Portfolio

-This Portfolio is a compilation of all the projects I have done for academic, self-learning and hobby purposes.
+This Portfolio is a compilation of some of the projects I have done in the past.

 ## Projects